guirodrigues9876/world-cup-data-analysis/README.md

 <h1 align="center">World Cup Data Analysis</h1>

 <p align="center">
-An analysis of data on the FIFA World Cups
+An analysis of data from the FIFA World Cup.
+The graph shows the goals accumulated by each team throughout the cups.
 </p>

 <p align="center">